 TL;DR

-To list mounted disks on Linux, you can try these five methods:
+To list mounted drives Linux, you can try these methods:

-- Quickly list mounted disks and their relevant information by executing the
+- Quickly list mounted drives and their relevant information by executing the

 mount